dropkickfish/Frontify-metadata-schema-copy-sdk-app/README.md

 - The code in this repository is provided "as is", with all faults.
 There are no warranties or gaurantees, expressed or implied.

-- The quality and maintenance of this repository is not guaranteed and should be used for inspiration only and a way to get started quickly
+- The quality and maintenance of this repository is not guaranteed and should be used for inspiration only

 ### Installation:
 Replace the App ID in the manifest.json file with your own and follow the steps to deploy privately in the [Frontify API Documentation](https://developer.frontify.com/document/2580#/getting-started/marketplace) using the ```npx @frontify/frontify-cli@latest deploy --noVerify``` command to skip linting.